adamus1red/tripping-octo-adventure/_posts/2013-12-02-computer-law-2.md

 ---
 layout: page
-title: Computer Law
+title: The Copyright, Designs and Patents Act 1988
 ---

-## The Copyright, Designs and Patents Act 1988

 ###What the law basically does